ImageMasker/ImageMasker.github.io/README.md

 #### Extra feature: Keyboard shortcuts
 These keyboard shortcuts are features that weren't important enough to get a UI element, but can still be useful for some people.
 I didn't want to clutter the site with more tools for stuff that most people won't use.
 These key listeners shouldn't slow down the site since the events are only triggered when the key is pressed.
 * CTRL+Z: Undo (same as the button)
 * SHIFT: Disable drawing mode so elements can be selected, resized and dragged.
-When SHIFT is pressed again drawing mode is turned off.
+When SHIFT is pressed again drawing mode is turned back on.
 * Up/down arrow keys: Change the opacity of the last element added to the canvas, or the element(s) you selected.
 * Backslash: Clone selected object(s) (or last object added).
 This can be useful if you need to set a double mask (but it's better if you choose a different image).
 * Left/right arrow keys: Rotate the mask.
 If you're viewing your saved rounds you can use left/right to browse them too.